 At a staggering 3.6 kilometres long and 348 metres high, Uluru’s enormity means one of the best ways to appreciate the size of the landmark is from above.
 Helicopter tours are plentiful and your options range from a 15-minute loop of Uluru through to a full-day tour of the surrounding highlights, including Kata Tjuta and Lake Amadeus.
 For the most memorable views, time your flight to catch the sunrise.

-See Kata Tjuta
+Catch Kata Tjuta

 How do you make Uluru even more breathtaking?
 Spread 50,000 stems of light across an area equivalent to seven football fields in front of the Rock.
 That’s what artist Bruce Munro did with his world-renowned installation Field of Light, a vision best enjoyed after dark at the daily A Night at Field of Light three-course dinner and drinks experience.

-Arrive at the artwork in time for sunset and, as darkness falls, you can watch the bulbs glow in spectacular reds, pinks and purples from a raised viewing platform while sipping champagne and nibbling canapés.
+Arrive at the artwork in time for sunset and, as darkness falls, you can watch the bulbs glow in spectacular reds, pinks and purples from a raised viewing platform while sipping sparkling and nibbling canapés.
 If you’re a morning person, the sunrise option departs the resort pre-dawn and arrives in time to watch the colours glimmer and change with the rising sun.